-The Golden Ridge option extends the Company's Macmillan Pass Project land position to the west and south over additional prospective ground (see map in the Company's news release dated March 27, 2018).
+The Golden Ridge option extends the Company's Macmillan Pass Project land position to the west and south over additional prospective ground.

 This option allows the Company to acquire a 100% interest in the 333 NS and 326 BR quartz claim tenures from Golden Ridge Resources Ltd. ("Golden Ridge").
 As per the initial agreement, the Company can exercise the option and acquire 100% interest in the claims by making payments totaling \$500,000 and issuing 450,000 shares over three years to Golden Ridge.
-On April 15, 2019, the Company signed an amending agreement increasing the number of shares to be issued and reducing the payment to be made on or before 12 months following the initial agreement approval date of May 9, 2018.
+On April 15, 2019, the Company signed an amending agreement increasing the number of shares to be issued and reducing the cash payment to be made on or before 12 months following the initial agreement approval date of May 9, 2018.
 The number of shares issued changed from 75,000 to 121,875, while the cash payment to Golden Ridge was reduced from \$75,000 to \$37,500.
 In all other respects, the initial option agreement remains unchanged.
 The schedule below reflects updated terms of the agreement: